-The Most Stunning Botanical Garden in Every Province
+The Most Beautiful Botanical Garden in Every Province

 When spring is in the air, there’s no better way to refresh your senses than by surrounding yourself with stunning flowers, shrubs and trees.
 These beautiful botanical gardens across Canada—one from each province—are the perfect place to immerse yourself in nature, and wonder at the miracle of the season’s new growth.

-You might not expect to find a traditional Japanese garden smack dab in the middle of the Prairies, but in fact, many Canadians of Japanese ancestry live in southern Alberta.
-In recognition of their contributions, Nikka Yuko was built in Lethbridge during Canada’s centennial.
-Translated, Nikka Yuko means “Japan-Canada friendship,” and this botanical garden expresses the merging of both cultures in a serene setting rich in symbolism.
+You might not expect to find a traditional Japanese garden smack dab in the middle of the Prairies, but in fact, southern Alberta has a long history of Japanese settlement.
+Nikka Yuko—which translates as “Japan-Canada friendship”—was built in Lethbridge during Canada’s centennial to express the merging of both cultures in a serene setting, rich in symbolism.
 Upon entry, guests are greeted by hosts wearing traditional Japanese clothing, who’ll recommend the highlights of the garden, including a teahouse handcrafted in Kyoto, meticulously pruned trees and an abundance of water features.

 An oasis on the Prairies, thousands of pretty perennials, vibrant annuals and majestic trees dot the grounds of Regina’s Government House.
 Set on 7.5 acres, the Edwardian-style garden features an eye-popping array of tulips, fragrant lilies and a delightful rose display.
 Should the weather not co-operate, retreat into the Sylvia Fedoruk Conservatory for a botanical boost.
 Engage the kids with complimentary scavenger hunts catered by age group, so they can learn a thing or two about gardening as they burn off energy.

-Discover 50 more great things to do in Winnipeg.
+Find out 50 incredible things to do in Winnipeg.

-Niagara Falls isn’t the only impressive bit of nature you’ll find in this lush pocket of southern Ontario.
+Niagara Falls isn’t the only natural wonder you’ll find in this lush pocket of southern Ontario.
 A 10-minute drive north of the Falls brings you to Niagara Parks Botanical Gardens, 99 acres of meticulously maintained gardens and an impressive outdoor classroom for students at the Niagara Parks School of Horticulture.
 Themed displays of bedding are changed seasonally, but the big draw is the English estate-styled rose garden, featuring more than 2,400 roses.
 Visit in May or early June to experience the Centennial Lilac Garden, brimming with 200 fragrant varieties.

 Discover more unique things to do in Niagara Falls.